 6.3 The Nature Of CTE Losses

+A packet with 100 electrons will encounter 150 traps.
 Of course an isolated packet that starts with 100 electrons will not maintain that size all the way down, so in practice it will see fewer traps than this.
-Packets with 1000 electrons will lose only about 200 electrons, so 80% of them will survive to the register.
-Packets with 10,000 electrons on an image with no background will lose only about 4% of their electrons.
+Packets with 1000 electrons on zero background will lose only about 300 electrons, so over 70% of them will easily survive to the register.
+Packets with 10,000 electrons on an image with no background will lose only about 6% of their electrons.

 In the right panel of Figure 6.1 we show the marginal number of traps, i.e. the number of traps that would be seen by the Nth electron in a charge packet.
-The first electron will encounter almost 20 traps on its path to the readout register.
-As such it has a 10-12 chance of making the journey without being delayed.
-The second electron will see 12 traps, the third 4, and the tenth less than 1.
+The first electron will encounter almost 40 traps on its path to the readout register.
+As such, it has a very small chance of making the journey with its original pixel.
+The second electron will see 20 traps, the third 15, and the tenth about 2.

-Finally, we note that the delta-function charge packets that we have been considering in our study of warm pixels in dark exposures are not typical of science sources.
-Even unresolved objects on UVIS have a point-spread-function shape (PSF), which means that the central pixel has 20% of the light and the immediately adjacent pixels receive about 10% of the light.
-As such the outer pixels of sources will fill some traps that the sources' inner pixels will not have to experience.
-This increases the overall transfer efficiency of real-world sources over the delta functions we have access to in the darks.
+Finally, we note that the delta-function charge packets that we have been considering in our study of warm pixels in dark exposures are of course not typical of science sources.
+Even unresolved objects on UVIS have a point-spread-function shape (PSF), which means that the central pixel receives about 20% of the star's light and the immediately adjacent pixels each receive about 10% of the light.
+As a consequence, the outer pixels of sources will fill some traps that the sources' inner pixels then will not have to encounter.
+This can increase the overall transfer efficiency of real-world sources over the delta functions we have access to in the darks.

 WFC3 Data Handbook